Safe Gym Workouts for Pregnant Women

 A better option is to search for a prenatal yoga class near you that is taught by a qualified prenatal exercise instructor.

-8. General Pregnancy Gym Workout Tips
+8. Pregnancy Gym Workout Tips

 a.
 Warm up and cool down